deyRupak/tech/script.md

 **Voiceover:**

-"Hey everyone!
-In this screen recording, I’ll be walking you through a series of tasks to improve the frontend and backend functionality of this node-based pipeline tool.
-We’ll cover four main parts: Node Abstraction, Styling, Text Node Logic, and Backend Integration.
+"Hello!
+This is Rupak Dey.
+In this screen recording, I’ll be walking you through the series of tasks to complete the assessment.
+I’ll cover four main parts: Node Abstraction, Styling, Text Node Logic, and Backend Integration.
 Let’s dive in!"

 ---